pagaco-swita/ultimatedailywallpaper/README.md

 * gnome-shell-extension-appindicator - support for legacy tray icons on GNOME 3 -> https://github.com/ubuntu/gnome-shell-extension-appindicator
 * gnome-shell-extension-top-icons-plus - https://github.com/phocean/TopIcons-plus

+## Installation:
+UltimateDailyWallpaper is currently available in the repositories of:
+ * OpenSUSE

 ## How to build the Application:

 ```